Back to Shark Guides

 Quick Solutions

-Remove cover plate and clear hidden debris underneath
+Take off the brush-roll cover plate and clear the hidden debris underneath

 Still having issues?
 This is usually the deeper cause below.